A true story of how one couple fared on their UK to Spain removal in 2019

-A week later, just before Christmas, I helped unload the road-train, that had carried the contents of James’s previous life, into our storage depot.
+A week later, just before Christmas, I helped unload the road-train into our storage warehouse.
 23 large boxes had been marked for immediate delivery to James and Lynda at their beautiful home on Valle del Este.
-I rang James to confirm the time for delivery next day, as booked, and James was very pleased to hear from me.

 Uh oh, we forgot the hairbrush!

 James – “It was great that everything was coming together exactly as planned.
 It was even better to know that Lynda’s favourite hair brush was arriving because I’d been dragged to every shop and chemist in the area looking for a replacement!”